Mufid99/Population_Coding_Thesis/README.md

 NUM_GAUSSIAN_CENTRES_Y = 10
 ```
 The final parameter is the number of Gaussian centres to use if either form of population coding is active.
 ‘NUM GAUSSIAN CENTRES X’ represents the number of centres for input coding and ‘NUM GAUSSIAN CENTRES Y’ for output coding.
 If either form is not active, then their corresponding centres would not be considered in obtaining the results.
 After selecting the number of centres, the cell can start running (click the play button).
-**This code is affected by the [PMLP repository](https://github.com/EpistasisLab/penn-ml-benchmarks/), as any changes in the structure of the datasets there could break the code.**
+**This code is affected by the [PMLB repository](https://github.com/EpistasisLab/penn-ml-benchmarks/), as any changes in the structure of the datasets there could break the code.**